 Active IRS usually has smaller amplification power than active relay, which thus limits its maximum amplification factors at the reflecting elements in practice.
 Generally speaking, there are two practical amplification power models applicable to active IRS.
 In the first model, the amplification factors of all reflecting elements are subject to a total power constraint as they share a common power source \cite{9377648}.
 In this case, the total amplification power can be allocated to reflecting elements based on the corresponding IRS-related channels to achieve optimal performance.
 While for the second model, in contrast, each active-IRS reflecting element is attached with a separate power source with independent power control.
 As such, the per-element maximum amplification factor is constrained by the \emph{individual} per-element amplification power.

 Moreover, in practice, other hardware constraints should be considered for modeling active IRS.
-First, it is worth noting that the reflection amplitude based on the negative resistance circuit is generally phase-dependent, because both the amplification factor and phase shift are functions of the effective capacitance and resistance of each reflecting element.
-Second, for the active-IRS element based on tunnel diode, its load impedance is determined by the effective capacitance and resistance; thus, its maximum amplification factor is constrained by the inherent load impedance, which cannot be tuned arbitrarily large regardless of the power supply.
+First, the reflection amplitude based on the negative resistance circuit is generally phase-dependent, because both the amplification factor and phase shift are functions of the effective capacitance and resistance of each reflecting element.
+Second, the load impedance of the active-IRS element based on tunnel diode is determined by the effective capacitance and resistance.
+As a result, the maximum amplification factor of the element is constrained by its inherent load impedance.
+This load impedance cannot be tuned to be arbitrarily large, regardless of the power supply.
 Last but not least, the resolutions of active-IRS phase shift and amplification factor depend on the specific hardware implementation, which need to take discrete values in practice.